near/docs/docs/7.primitives/dex/interacting/smart-contract.md

 hide_table_of_contents: false
 ---

-This section will explain how a smart contract can handle a deposit in FTs, send tokens, swap tokens and attach them to call.
+This section will explain how a smart contract can deposit funds to DEX and swap tokens there.

 ---